aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/absolutepositiontab/_index.md

 ﻿﻿---
 title: AbsolutePositionTab class
+linktitle: AbsolutePositionTab class
+articleTitle: AbsolutePositionTab class
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "An absolute position tab is a character which is used to advance the position on  the current line of text when displaying this WordprocessingML content"
+description: "aspose.words.AbsolutePositionTab class.
+An absolute position tab is a character which is used to advance the position on  the current line of text when displaying this WordprocessingML content"
 type: docs
 weight: 10
 url: /python-net/aspose.words/absolutepositiontab/